Winston Choo

-Winston Choo Wee Leong (朱维良 (Zhū Wéiliáng); born 18 July 1941) is a Singaporean diplomat and former lieutenant-general who served as the first and longest-serving Chief of Defence Force between 1974 and 1992.
+Winston Choo Wee Leong (朱维良 (Zhū Wéiliáng); born 18 July 1941) is a former Singaporean diplomat and lieutenant-general who served as Director, General Staff between 1974 and 1976, and then Chief of the General Staff between 1976 and 1990, and later Chief of Defence Force between 1990 and 1992.
+He was the longest-serving head of the Singapore Armed Forces (SAF).

 Early life and education

 Born in Singapore, Choo grew up in Makepeace Road in the Newton area.
 He was given the name "Winston" by his grandfather, who named him after Winston Churchill.

-He attended Monk's Hill School between 1947 and 1952, and the Anglo-Chinese School between 1953 and 1957.
-During his time at the Anglo-Chinese School, Choo was the captain of his school's football team, played hockey, and won the Queen's Badge for his activities in The Boys' Brigade.
+Choo attended Monk's Hill School between 1947 and 1952, and the Anglo-Chinese School between 1953 and 1957.
+As a high school student, he captained the football team, played hockey, and won the Queen's Badge for his activities in the Boys' Brigade.